Contact us at 914-666-4665

 Why Patients With Lyme Disease Feel Exhausted Despite Sleeping

-Exhausted despite sleeping in Lyme disease Many patients with Lyme disease describe the same experience: they sleep through the night yet wake feeling depleted.
-This article focuses on biologic fatigue and impaired recovery, not sleep duration alone.
-Feeling exhausted despite sleeping often reflects what clinicians describe as non-restorative sleep, a state in which sleep occurs
+Why Patients With Lyme Disease Feel Exhausted Despite Sleeping Patients with Lyme disease sleep disorders often describe the same experience: they sleep through the night yet wake feeling depleted.
+This is not about sleep duration—it is about biologic fatigue and impaired recovery.
+Many patients with Lyme disease experience what clinicians describe as non-restorative sleep, a

 Why Patients With Lyme Disease Feel Exhausted Despite Sleeping Read More »